zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/using_genai/start_from_a_starter_app.md

 ---
-title: "Build a Smart App using a Starter Template"
+title: "Build a Chatbot Using the AI Bot Starter App"
 url: /appstore/modules/genai/using-genai/starter-template
-linktitle: "Use a Starter Template to Build a Smart App"
+linktitle: "Build a Chatbot Using the AI Bot Starter App"
 weight: 10
 description: "A tutorial that describes how to get started building a smart app with a starter template"
 ---